Artist Bio

 Artist Statement

 The making process in my work is ritualistic and repetitive, utilizing methods such as crocheting, making rubbings on paper, and crafting iterative objects.
-Through these techniques, I aim to embody the feelings of nostalgia, making them tangible.
-My artistic practice invites viewers to engage with collective memories, fostering connections that transcend intellectual understanding and resonate on a deeply human level.
+These meditative techniques give form to objects that invite viewers to engage with collective memories, fostering connections through emotional resonance.

-By reflecting on personal experiences and their universal implications, my work evokes a shared sense of longing and belonging, inviting viewers to contemplate their own relationships with home and memory.
+By reflecting on personal experiences and their universal implications, my work evokes a shared sense of longing and belonging, inviting viewers to consider their own relationships with home and memory.

 sam.hsieh.studio@gmail.com